The three biggest trends that will shape our future workplace

 While these technologies will become increasingly important, however, Mike was keen to stress that technology in itself is not enough to be successful in the age of the digital workplace.

-The next most-popular answers in Microsoft’s survey were ‘organisation-wide cultural change programme’, ‘more innovation/experimentation’ and ‘hiring people with digital skills’.
+The next most-popular answers in Microsoft’s survey were ‘organization-wide cultural change programme’, ‘more innovation/experimentation’ and ‘hiring people with digital skills’.

 Clearly, people and culture will play a massive part in achieving a productive and effective digital workplace in future.